What is parsing?

 - dbt version

-If you ever get into a bad state, you can disable partial parsing and trigger a full re-parse with the
+If you ever get into a bad state, you can disable partial parsing and trigger a full re-parse by setting the

 At parse time, dbt needs to extract the contents of

 config() from all models in the project.
 Traditionally, dbt has extracted those values by rendering the Jinja in every model file, which can be slow.
-In v0.20.0, we're trying out a new way to statically analyze model files, leveraging
+In v0.20, we introduced a new way to statically analyze model files, leveraging

 tree-sitter, which we're calling an "experimental parser".
 You can see the code for an initial Jinja2 grammar here.

-For now, the experimental parser only works with models, and models whose Jinja is limited to those three special macros (
+For now, the static parser only works with models, and models whose Jinja is limited to those three special macros (